 Company with competitive advantage.
-In 2023, ADNOC Distribution renewed its supply agreement with ADNOC for a new five-year term, reaffirming the
+In 2023, ADNOC Distribution renewed its supply agreement with ADNOC for a new five-year term, reaffirming the Company's robust value proposition.

-ADNOC Distribution's relationship with ADNOC, and its extensive fuel distribution infrastructure, the largest in the UAE, provides the Company entry for future challenger brands.
+ADNOC Distribution's relationship with ADNOC, and its extensive fuel distribution infrastructure, the largest in the UAE, provides the Company inherent advantages over competitors and creates high barriers to market entry for future challenger brands.